Wiznet/RP2040-HAT-C/examples/mqtt/subscribe/README.md

 ## Step 3: Setup MQTT Subscribe Example

-To test the MQTT subscribe example, minor settings shall be done in code.
+To test the MQTT Subscribe example, minor settings shall be done in code.

 1. Setup SPI port and pin.